oniesh/visit-counter/README.md

 These are the commands that i have used to insatall apache.

-sudo apt-get update,

-sudo apt-get install apache2,
-sudo apache2ctl configtest,
-sudo nano /etc/apache2/apache2.conf,
+sudo apt-get update ,sudo apt-get install apache2,sudo apache2ctl configtest,sudo nano /etc/apache2/apache2.conf,
-sudo systemctl restart apache2, sudo ufw app list, sudo ufw app info "Apache Full", sudo ufw allow in "Apache Full",
+sudo systemctl restart apache2,sudo ufw app list,sudo ufw app info "Apache Full",sudo ufw allow in "Apache Full".

-This is the command that i have used to find the server IP address.

 From the command line i have used the iproute2 tools to get the address by typing this command: ip addr show | grep inet | awk '{ print $2; }' | sed 's/\/.*$//'